alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In small code snippets like this one, throw sites are obvious.
 In larger apps, `exceptions` can originate far from where you want context, so you either rely on boundary handlers or add some local `try/catch` for context/recovery.

-**In this procedural code, the main point is that you’re responsible for `null` checks, catching, initializing the user variable outside try/catch, and stopping all next steps on failure (if applicable).
-It’s easy to repeat, noisy, boilerplate-y, and easy to get wrong.**
+**Main point: you’re responsible for `null` checks, catching, and stopping the pipeline on failure.
+It’s easy to repeat, noisy, and easy to get wrong.**

 **Option B: Explicit Validation (Guard Clauses)**
 To reserve `exceptions` for exceptional cases, you write guard clauses and early returns.
 It’s linear, but noisy.
 Basically defensive coding.